Petra – Out of my League?

 By the way, witches, putting hexes on people is extremely rude.
 If you’re out running and see a group of mortals doing the same, please refrain from working your black magic.
 Being considerate of others is something the witch community really needs to embrace.

-The five tips follow this photo of a runner enjoying a rainy run thanks to tip #2.
+Tips are below this photo of a runner enjoying a rainy day run, thanks to tip #2.

 Tip #1 – Place these tips in a plastic sleeve so they won’t get soaked in case you need to refer to them mid-run.